 What is Bass?

-Bass refers to the tone of low frequency ranging from 16Hz-256Hz as well as a low pitch.
-Pitch depends on a frequency scale that indicates the possibilities of the sound being high or less to differentiate it from noise.
+Bass refers to the tone of low frequency ranging from 16Hz-256Hz and a low pitch.
+Pitch depends on a frequency scale that indicates the possibility of high or less sound to differentiate it from noise.

 Bass has a different category of instruments which coats the music roles and makes it more melodious.
-As generating low pitch requires string, instruments, and a large gappy body, all of those instruments are known as the largest in a music class.
+Generating low pitch requires strings, instruments, and a large gappy body, all of those instruments are known as the largest in a music class.

 What is Treble?

-Treble is known as the highest frequencies of sound ranging from 6 kHz-20 kHz, which a human being can hear.
-If you turn up the treble while listening to the radio or your favorite show, it will help you to listen more clearly.
+Treble is known as the highest sound frequency, ranging from 6 kHz-20 kHz, which a human being can hear.
+Turning up the treble while listening to the radio or your favorite show will help you listen more clearly.

-Treble can surely make a difference when it is written or transferred through voice.
+Treble can make a difference when written or transferred through voice.
 For instance, a treble note clef can represent a soprano, or sometimes it may indicate other instruments: piccolo flute.

 How to Balance Bass and Treble?

 Do you want to find out what is mainly required for your audio among bass and treble?
 At first, you have to explore the track based on balance rather than frequency.
-Most importantly, treble should be higher than bass, which will result in the audio track by eliminating low-end rumble, frequency muddiness, and vocal problems.
+Most importantly, treble should be higher than bass, resulting in the audio track by eliminating low-end rumble, frequency muddiness, and vocal problems.

-Firstly, low-end rumble is a common problem when the bass is higher than the treble meaning the frequency below 440 Hz.
-A music artist should be careful about how he equalizes the track as a single added thing can flop the whole song.
+Firstly, low-end rumble is a common problem when the bass is higher than the treble, meaning the frequency is below 440 Hz.
+A music artist should be careful about equalizing the track, as a single added thing can flop the whole song.
 That’s why there is an option in every sound equalizer below 30 Hz, which makes the sound data cleaner for the listener below 30 HZ.

 Again, the balance of Kick and bass should be focused.
-Increasing any of these two with an equalizer will result in the extra frequency from the low-end and disturb the whole equalization system of the whole song.
-So, you should thoroughly check every digit on the equalizer to make sure about bass and kick otherwise you will not get your expected result.
+Increasing any of these two with an equalizer will result in the extra frequency from the low end and disturb the whole equalization system of the whole song.
+So, you should thoroughly check every digit on the equalizer to ensure bass and kick; otherwise, you will not get your expected result.

 There is an easy way to balance kick and bass.
 And that’s by VU (Volume Unit) meter, which displays the value of root mean square (RMS).
 Firstly, solo your kick and open the VU meter.
 Adjust it to -3db by kicking.

 Once it’s fixed, then add the bass element to the equation.
-Now, adjust the level of kick and bass and make the VU meter to 0db.
+Now, adjust the level of kick and bass and make the VU meter 0db.
 This will work because the intensity will increase with every 3db.
-You should keep in mind that VU meters were actually designed for the analog world.
+You should remember that VU meters were designed for the analog world.
 As a result, the numbers don’t refer to the same information compared to a digital peak meter.

 The best bass and treble settings for a TV should be between 45 – 55 percent.
 The treble should always be around 55% and the bass around 45%.
 This combined frequency range will result in a good sound to hear.

-Bass clef is usually known as F clef, which refers to lower sounding notes played by the left hand.
-On the other side, the treble clef is known as G clef, which means a higher-sounding note played with the right hand.
+The bass clef is usually known as the F clef, which refers to lower-sounding notes played by the left hand.
+Conversely, the treble clef is known as G clef, which means a higher-sounding note played with the right hand.

 The combination of these two clefs is known as grand staff.
 Here every symbol G and F is clef.
 So the main difference in the sound notes is the music notation describing the composer what to play and how long to play.